Sustainability

 Plastic Pollution

 Overconsumption is also one of the root causes of plastic pollution.
-(Ford et al., 2022) and (Lavers, Bond & Rolsky, 2022) find strong links between climate change and marine plastic pollution “along with other stressors that threaten the resilience of species and habitats sensitive to both climate change and plastic pollution”.
+(Ford et al., 2022) and (Lavers et al., 2022) find strong links between climate change and marine plastic pollution “along with other stressors that threaten the resilience of species and habitats sensitive to both climate change and plastic pollution”.

-Plastic pollution is pervasive around the Earth and is fundamentally linked to climate change, while microplastics are increasingly a real concern (Tiernan et al., 2022; Lavers, Bond & Rolsky, 2022).
-Several international studies report recent findings of microplastics everywhere in human bodies: the brain, lungs, digestive tissues, bone marrow, penis, testis, seminal fluid (semen), and placenta - causing serious health and reproductive concerns (Main, 2024; Guo et al., 2024; Hu et al., 2024; Codrington et al., 2024; Li et al., 2024; Montano et al., 2023; Garcia et al., 2024; Zhu et al., 2024)
+Plastic pollution is pervasive around the Earth and is fundamentally linked to climate change, while microplastics are increasingly a real concern (Lavers et al., 2022; Tiernan et al., 2022).
+Several international studies report recent findings of microplastics everywhere in human bodies: the brain, lungs, digestive tissues, bone marrow, penis, testis, seminal fluid (semen), and placenta - causing serious health and reproductive concerns (Codrington et al., 2024; Garcia et al., 2024; Guo et al., 2024; Hu et al., 2024; N. Li et al., 2024; Main, 2024; Montano et al., 2023; Zhu et al., 2024)

 - Jackson (2017) limits to growth update